kirstylfrost/clubbercise_fitness/README.md

 <br>
 <br>
 <p>
-Clubbercise is an exercise phenomenom that has taken the world by storm!
-The routines are much easier to follow than other dance workouts, can burn up to 600 calories per session and it takes place in the dark with glowsticks; so you can really let yourself go!
+Clubbercise is an exercise phenomenon that has taken the world by storm!
+The routines are much easier to follow than other dance workouts, can burn up to 600 calories per session and it takes place in the dark with glowsticks; you can really let yourself go!
 </p>
 <p>
 This website is for those who would like to find out more about Clubbercise.
 People who may not enjoy fitness classes.
-Clubbercise is easily adapted to the users needs and capabilities.
+Clubbercise is easily adapted to the users' needs and capabilities.
 The website details some of the benefits.
 There are videos that show what is involved.
 The user can even experience a class at home before joining a class.
-There is an inspirational story written by a user and a 3rd party artical that really sells the benefits of dance-based-workouts.
+There is an inspirational story written by a user and a 3rd party article that really sells the benefits of dance-based-workouts.
 Users, new and experienced, can also use this website to locate a class nationally & locally.
-They can also sign up for a newsletter containing regular updates and offers realting to Clubbercise Fitness.
+They can also sign up for a newsletter containing regular updates and offers relating to Clubbercise Fitness.
 </p>
 <p>
 I really hope this website will show users how much fun and how beneficial to their wellbeing, this kind of exercise can be.